LiGuiye/LiGuiye.github.io/_posts/2022-12-14-Diffusion-models.md

 ## Training

 A Diffusion Model is trained by **finding the reverse Markov transitions that maximize the likelihood of the training data**.
+The combination of $$p$$ and $$q$$ is a variational auto-encoder.
 In practice, training equivalently consists of minimizing the variational upper bound on the negative log likelihood.

 \begin{equation}
 \mathbb{E} [- \log p_\theta (\mathbf{x}_ 0)] \leqslant \mathbb{E}_ {q} [-\log \frac{p_ \theta (\mathbf{x}_ {0:T})}{q(\mathbf{x}_ {1:T} \vert \mathbf{x}_ 0)}] =: L_{vlb}
 \end{equation}

-Variational lower bound $$L_{vlb}$$ is technically an upper bound (the negative of the Evidence Lower Bound (ELBO)) which we are trying to minimize.
+Variational lower bound ($$L_{vlb}$$) is technically an upper bound (the negative of the Evidence Lower Bound (ELBO)) which we are trying to minimize.
 We will try to rewrite the $$L_{vlb}$$ in terms of Kullback-Leibler (KL) Divergences because the transition distributions in the Markov chain are Gaussians, and **the KL divergence between Gaussians has a closed form**.

 \begin{equation}
 D_{KL}(P\parallel Q) = \int_{-\infty}^{\infty} p(x)\log(\frac{p(x)}{q(x)}) dx